littlesparkvt/Flatstrap-for-Bootstrap-3/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-[Please open a new issue](https://github.com/twbs/bootstrap/issues).
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

-You may use [this JS Bin](http://jsbin.com/aKiCIDO/1/edit) as a template for your bug reports.
+Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at [http://getbootstrap.com](http://getbootstrap.com).
+Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
 The docs may also be run locally.

 ### Running documentation locally

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v1.x).
+  - **Windows users:** read [this unofficial guide](https://github.com/juthilo/run-jekyll-on-windows/) to get Jekyll up and running without problems.
 2. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
-  - **Windows users:** run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
+  - **Windows users:** For Ruby 2.0.0 run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
+For Ruby 1.9.3 you can alternatively do `SET LANG=en_EN.UTF-8`.
+In addition, ensure you have Python installed and added in your `PATH` or the build will fail due to our Pygments dependency.
-3. Open [http://localhost:9001](http://localhost:9001) in your browser, and voilà.
+3. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

 ### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at [http://getbootstrap.com/2.3.2/](http://getbootstrap.com/2.3.2/) while folks transition to Bootstrap 3.
+Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.